-4If you do not consent to use your insurance, the district must still provide the service(s) at no cost to you.
+$^{\circ}$ If you do not consent to use your insurance, the district must still provide the service(s) at no cost to you.

-5When the suspected disability is a language disorder, the speech-language specialist may participate as one of the two required child study team members.
+&lt;sup>6When the suspected disability is a language disorder, the speech-language specialist may participate as one of the two required child study team members.